 Can You Brown Vegan Butter?

 You can brown vegan butter, but it doesn’t seem to be as straightforward as it is with regular butter.

-Browning butter essential involves gently cooking it until brown to create a soft nutty flavor to savor as is or use in recipes.
+Browning butter essential involves gently cooking it until golden brown to create a soft nutty flavor to savor as is or use in recipes.
 Browning regular butter typically only takes around five minutes by pan-cooking butter over medium-low heat.

 The milk solids are the reason regular butter browns thanks to what’s known as the Maillard reaction (source: Science Of Cooking).
 In fact, lots of people add extra milk when browning regular butter for optimal results.
 However, vegan butter lacks milk so the cooking process is not the exact same, nor will the results be indistinguishable.

 Vegan butter recipes from brand to brand, so it’s not a one size fits all approach as is with regular butter.
 Vegan butters containing plant-based milk (like soya or almond) can be browned.

 Most vegan butters are made from oils so it’s tricky to find ones suitable for the browning process.
 Some vegans will actually make a vegan butter from scratch using a recipe with plant-based milk and then browning it, which is a tedious process (source: The Hidden Veggies).